hzlmy2002/konla/webReport/webReport/content/en/docs/research/pdf2text.md

 ### Tika

 One of the tools we explored was Tika.
 Tika is a Java library that can extract text content from various file types.
-It detects the type of file and uses a parser appropriate to that type to fetch its content.
-We found that there is a way to use Tika in python programme with the use of tika Python library.
+It detects the type of file and uses a parser appropriate for that type to fetch its content.
+We found that there is a way to use Tika in a Python program with the use of the Tika Python library.
 The Python library connects with the external Java program which then communicates with an Apache server where the PDF is processed.
 The downside is that Java Runtime needs to be installed on the machine.

 **Experimental Usage**